Colvin & Earle

 Colvin & Earle is a studio album from American folk and roots musicians Shawn Colvin and Steve Earle, released in 2016.
 The recording is a product of a decades-long friendship between the two singer-songwriters and has garnered positive critical reception.

 Recording and release

-Shaw Colvin and Steve Earle first met in the mid-1980s, when Earle was on tour and Colvin was an opening act and she first met album producer Buddy Miller in the 1970s.
+Shawn Colvin and Steve Earle first met in the mid-1980s, when Earle was on tour and Colvin was an opening act and she first met album producer Buddy Miller in the 1970s.
 The two became friends and Colvin covered Earle's song "Someday" on her 1994 album Cover Girl.
 This project was inaugurated by Colvin, who reached out to Earle to collaborate in 2014, initially planning on only touring together.
 The duo participated in three songwriting sessions and chose a few covers to perform to make up the album.
-The track "You’re Still Gone" was begun by Miller's wife Julie Miller and completed by Colvin and Earle; this is a departure for Earle, who had not co-written before.
+The track "You’re Still Gone" was begun by Miller's wife Julie Miller and completed by Colvin and Earle; this is a departure for Earle, who had not typically co-written before.
 The duo promoted this album with a tour and the singles "You're Right (I'm Wrong)" and "Come What May".